MichaelRWolf/wendy-ai/notes-from-google-doc.md

 […ad break removed…]

 so you know where they were if you ever want to re-insert them.

 ✅ Next step:

-If you’re ready, just confirm that you want me to process the episode text you pasted earlier as the first package.
+If you're ready, just confirm that you want me to process the episode text you pasted earlier as the first package.

-I’ll create:
+I'll create:

 2022-07-29_MysticRevolution_Ep01_package.txt

 containing: